eluts15/PotentialHairSalon/README.md

 ## Known Bugs

-1. Navigating to list of clients via the home page and clicking on a particular client link causes a 400 error.
-   What should happen is clicking on a client refers you to their stylist.
+1. Deleting a particular client from the "View Current Clients" page causes a 404 error.
+This is most likely on the server side since the Test demonstrates that it is finding a client object that shouldn't exist.

 ## License